ClickHouse/clickhouse-docs/docs/en/cloud/manage/service-types.md

 `Development` services are designed for smaller workloads and starter projects.
 They are the lowest-cost option in ClickHouse Cloud.
 Though at a lower price than our other service types, `Development` services are still designed for high reliability and are replicated across two availability zones.

-`Development` services do not support autoscaling and are “auto on” by default. `Development` services are best for internal projects and prototypes, and for developers just trying out ClickHouse.
+`Development` services do not support autoscaling. `Development` services are best for internal projects and prototypes, and for developers just trying out ClickHouse.

 ## Production